Software Tools for 3D Product Rendering

 Product rendering software is a set of state-of-the-art tools 3D Artists use for creating photorealistic imagery for marketing and sales materials.
-Which allows brands to get top-notch visuals without the photoshoot trouble, as well as faster and at a lower cost.
-And that in the same quality!
+This allows brands to get top-notch visuals without organizational photo shoot troubles and at a lower cost.

-Hence the questions about what kind of magic soft allows 3D Artists to get such results.
-So as a product rendering company, we know what the workflow looks like and which programs professionals use at every stage.
+Hence, we get a lot of questions about what kind of magic soft allows 3D Artists to get such results.
+As a product rendering company, we know what the workflow looks like and which programs professionals use at every stage.
 Want to learn about top tools 3D Artists choose to work with?
-Then read up and learn about 10 best choices and how they are used!
+Then read up and learn about the 10 best choices right now!

 #1.
 3D Modeling Software

 The first stage of working on the digital image starts with the 3D modeling of the product.
 During this process, a mathematical representation of the object surface is developed, and the final output – a 3D model – is created.
 Then, detail and textures are added to its surface using texture mapping.

 To create product models with utmost precision, our 3D Artists use four powerful software tools: Autodesk Maya, 3Ds Max, ZBrush, and Marvelous Designer.
 Each of them has specific toolsets, as well as degrees of usability that define the overall performance and determine software efficacy.

 1) Autodesk Maya

 Autodesk Maya is a stand-alone 3D computer graphics software that runs on Windows, MacOS, and Linux.
 It was originally developed by Alias Systems Corporation and is now owned by Autodesk Inc. The full version of the program costs 1505 dollars for a one-year subscription, but there’s also a free trial for 30 days.